Education in Ontario: Private schools

+Under the Education Act, private schools in Ontario are required to offer the Ontario curriculum or a program not of lesser educational value than it.
+It must also submit a notice of intention to legally operate within the province.
 A private institution is considered a school if "instruction is provided at any time between the hours of 9 a.m. and 4 p.m. on any school day for five or more pupils who are of or over compulsory school age in any of the subjects of the elementary or secondary school courses of study."
 Private schools that meet provincial standards may offer the Ontario Secondary School Diploma.

-There are approximately 700 private schools in Ontario, most represented by associations uniting schools of a common goal, view, or philosophy.
-Instructors are not required to be members of the Ontario College of Teachers, though many often are.
-More importantly, instructors are commissioned if their credentials satisfy the requirements outlined by their respective private school.
-As there are several types of private schools from elementary to the secondary school level, experience and training will differ for each.

-Funding

-In 2012–2013, the total expenditure for both public and private primary and secondary education in Ontario was $26,975,997,000.

-Funding formula

-The provincial government allocates funds to school boards based on factors including: